 Cycling Cilento & Amalfi, Campania

-Dotted with historic castles, temples and palaces that date back to the ancient Greeks and Romans, visit the numerous sights as you cycle along the Amalfi Coast.Read more
+Dotted with historic castles, temples and palaces that date back to the ancient Greeks and Romans, visit the numerous sights as you cycle...Read more

 Apart from the gloriously long sunshine hours, tantalising cuisine and wine and the pleasantly relaxed pace of life, there’s one more huge pull towards Tuscany for history lovers.
 This region of Italy is steeped in art and architectural history, its towers and churches still stand proudly in its cities and the countryside holding hidden gems of barely-changed villages waiting to be discovered.